rocky-linux/documentation/docs/guides/containers/rancher_and_kubernetes.md

 # Working with Rancher and Kubernetes

-**Kubernetes** (**K8s**) is an open-source container orchestration system for managing the deployment and management of containerized applications.
+**Kubernetes** (**K8s**) is an open source container orchestration system for managing the deployment and management of containerized applications.

-K8S has made a name for itself on the market, so there's really no need to introduce it anymore.
+K8S has made a name for itself on the market, so there is really no need to introduce it anymore.

-Cloud providers have made it easy to deploy managed Kubernetes platforms, but what about setting up and managing an on-premises cluster?
+Cloud providers have made it easy to deploy managed Kubernetes platforms, but what about setting up and managing an on-premise cluster?

 How easy is it to manage multiple clusters, whether on-premise or multi-cloud?

-The last two questions can be answered in the negative...
-No, setting up an on-premise cluster isn't easy, and managing a multi-cloud cluster can be a real headache.
+The answer to the last two questions are: No. Setting up an on-premise cluster is not easy, and managing a multi-cloud cluster can be a real headache.

-That's where the subject of this guide comes in: **Rancher**!
-Rancher is also an open-source system, enabling the installation and orchestration of several multi-cloud or on-premise clusters, and providing interesting features such as an application catalog and a practical web interface for visualizing resources.
+That is where the subject of this guide comes in: **Rancher**!
+Rancher is also an open source system, enabling the installation and orchestration of several multi-cloud or on-premise clusters, and providing interesting features such as an application catalog and a practical web interface for visualizing resources.

-Rancher will enable you to deploy kubernetes clusters managed by cloud providers, import existing kubernetes clusters or deploy K3S (for short, it's a lighter version of K8S) or K8S clusters.
+Rancher will enable you to deploy Kubernetes clusters managed by cloud providers, import existing Kubernetes clusters or deploy K3S (for short, it is a lighter version of K8S) or K8S clusters.

-This guide will help you discover Rancher, install and start it, and then create an on-premise kubernetes cluster deployed on RockyLinux servers.
+This guide will help you discover Rancher, install and start it, and then create an on-premise Kubernetes cluster deployed on Rocky Linux servers.

 ## Rancher deployment

-Installing Rancher is quite trivial, as long as you have docker installed on your server.
+Installing Rancher is quite trivial, if you have Docker installed on your server.

-Docker installation is covered by the gemstone [docker installation](./gemstones/docker/).
+Docker installation found in the gemstone [docker installation](./gemstones/docker/).

-To run on a Rocky 9, rancher will also require modules to be loaded.
+To run on a Rocky 9, Rancher will also require loading modules/ /run//run/

-One way of ensuring that the necessary modules are loaded during system startup is to create a `/etc/modules-load.d/rancher.conf` file with the following contents:
+One way of ensuring the loading of necessary modules during system startup is to create a `/etc/modules-load.d/rancher.conf` file with the following contents:

 ```text
 ip_tables